cameronbell/CBFormController/README.md

 #### Form Items with Dynamic Heights
 Call ```[self updates];``` on the CBFormController when you want the height of a cell to be updated with animation.

-###Creating a New CBCellSet
-1. Create a subclass of CBCellSet
-2. Create an instance of the subclass and set it to the cellSet property of the CBFormController
-3. Implement Default height and default two line height if applicable.
-4. Create cell classes titled "[NameOfSubclass][FormItemType Enum Value]” (Must have an xib with a single cell inside for each class.)